 With few exceptions, school-sponsored activities will end by 11:00 P.M.
-Specific information on each function will be given in the monthly edition of RIPPLES.
+Specific information on each function will be provided via daily announcements.
 Specific times are publicized for each event, after which the "doors close" and students are not admitted.